arpankapoor/latex-project-report-template/README.md

-# LaTeX Template for Seminar Report
+# LaTeX Template for Seminar Report @ NITC

 ## How to Start